CiaranWelsh/pycotools3/docs/source/Caveats.rst

 --------------------

 * Are not supported
-* Do not use unusual characters or naming systems (i.e. A reaction name called "A -> B" is fine for COPASI but not for Python building in character encoding)
+* Do not use unusual characters or naming systems (i.e. A reaction name called "A -> B" will break pycotools)

 Parameter Estimation
 --------------------

 Currently we cannot setup:

-* Affected experiments section
+* Affected experiments in parameter estimations

-But these can be done after configuration with `ParameterEstimation` by opening the GUI, manually configuring the rest of the task and then saving and returning to python.

 Units
 =====